h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 * Redirects STDIN, STDOUT, and STDERR to the incoming client connection
 * Executes a shell

-The man pages defines a socket with the the domain, type and protocol properties:
+A socket is defined in the man pages with domain, type and protocol properties:

 ```bash
 osboxes@osboxes:~/Downloads/SLAE$ man socket